 By Sid Madge, Meee

-By taking just a few minutes a day and following the suggestions above you can ensure your teams enjoy the work they do and feel valued and appreciated for it.
+By taking just a few minutes a day and following the suggestions above you can put yourself in the best possible state of mind to manage change successfully, in your business and in life.

 ABOUT THE AUTHOR